top of page

 Limestone

-This round-topped stela consists of two registers with representations in shallow sunk relief accompanied by inscribed hieroglyphic texts.
-In the upper register Ptah, the god associated with craftsmen, is seated on his throne inside a shrine on the left.
-To his right lies an altar heaped with food offerings.
-Behind the shrine there are four ears and another three ears are shown above it.
+This round-topped stela consists of two registers with representations in shallow relief accompanied by inscribed hieroglyphic texts.
+In the upper register Ptah, the god associated with craftsmen, is seated on his throne in a shrine on the left.
+To his right is an altar piled high with food offerings.
+Behind the shrine are four ears and above them three more ears.

-In the lower register the guardian of the tomb Penbuy kneels on the right with his arms raised in an attitude of worship.
-On the left a large ka-sign is depicted.
-A text, often columns of varying length, contains a prayer to the ka of Ptah by Penbuy.
+In the lower register, the guardian of the tomb, Penbuy, kneels on the right with his arms raised in an attitude of worship.
+To the left is a large ka-sign.
+A text, often in columns of varying length, contains a prayer to the Ka of Ptah by Penbuy.

-This stela is very well preserved apart from some damage to the lower left edge, and most of the colour is intact.
+This stela is very well preserved, apart from some damage to the lower left edge, and most of the paint is intact.
 The background is yellow and the border shows traces of blue.

 The hieroglyphs are painted black and the lines between the columns are red.
-The hands and face of Ptah are green, his cap is blue, and his body is white.
-His beard and the outline of his eye are black, and his collars are yellow edged in red.
-The shrine is yellow edged in red with blue dots.
+Ptah's hands and face are green, his cap is blue and his body is white.
+His beard and the outline of his eye are black, and his collars are yellow with a red border.
+The shrine is yellow with a red border and blue dots.
 The ears are black, blue and red.

 The food offerings are painted in a variety of colours.
-The human figure and the ka-sign are red, and Penbuy's wig and features are black.
-His collars are blue and green, while his skirt is white with red pleats.
+The human figure and ka-sign are red, and Penbuy's wig and features are black.
+His collars are blue and green and his skirt is white with red pleats.

 Height: 38.5 cm